Welcome to today's edition of the Rush 24-7 podcast.

 They thought Christie buried it yesterday.

-They thought Christie's press conference was just the greatest thing it ever heard, and it buried it and it ended it, and they can't believe.
+They thought Christie's press conference was just the greatest thing it ever heard and it buried it and it ended it and they can't believe.

 And this is quite telling, folks.

-Pick it after witnessing years and years and years of how they are treated, they actually thought Christie was going to be able to and had buried this yesterday.
+I mean, this, the Republican wise men are confused over what's after witnessing what's happened to George W. Bush, after witnessing, pick your favorite Republican, pick it, after witnessing years and years and years of how they are treated, they actually thought Christie was going to be able to and had buried this yesterday.

 And now they're wringing their hands and they don't quite know what to make of this.

-They're worried maybe does somebody know Christie was lying.
+They're worried, maybe does somebody know Christie was lying?

-Because they really they thought they they thought Christie nailed it.
+Because they thought Christie nailed it.

-Because he came out and he told the truth, he fired a couple of people, and he spent two hours with the media.
+He fired a couple of people and he spent two hours with the media.

 I mean, he did it exactly right.

-Except have you seen the statistic?
+Except, have you seen the statistic?

 The amount of time the media spent on Christie versus the IRS scandal.